erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - Admin accounts are auto-created/updated at startup and on secret hot-reload (password rotations apply immediately).
 - Public `/users` creation for admin emails is blocked.
 - Existing admin permissions/groups are preserved on refresh; only credentials/status/MFA flags are updated.
+- New admins start with **no groups**.
+Initial group assignments can only be done by Superuser.

 **Group-Based Access Control:**